Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Data

 The data used in this research represent the largest data set ever used for bankruptcy prediction (Table \ref{tbl_overview}).
 The data set includes accounting, market, and MDA data for publicly traded firms in NYSE, NASDAQ, and AMEX stock exchanges in the period 1994-2020.
 Accounting and market data are extracted from Wharton Research Data Services (WRDS), which provides access to Compustat Fundamentals and to the Center for Research in Security Prices (CRSP).
 The MDA section is directly extracted from the Form 10-K, which is available at the Electronic Data, Gathering, Analysis, and Retrieval (EDGAR) system provided by the U.S. Securities and Exchange Commission (SEC)\footnote{Form 10-K was for the first time publicly available through EDGAR in 1994/1995.}.
 The bankruptcy data used in this research are an updated version of the data used in \cite{chava2014environmental}, which are a comprehensive sample including the majority of publicly listed firms that filed for either Chapter 7 or 11 in the period 1964-2020.

-Our data set consists of quarterly observations where each firm-quarter is a separate observation, just as in \citep{shumway_forecasting_2001,mai_deep_2019} but on a quarterly basis.
-For each quarter, we collect 31 accounting and 2 market predictors (Table \ref{tbl_variables}).
+Our data set is constructed in a similar way as in \cite{shumway_forecasting_2001} and \cite{mai_deep_2019}, i.e., letting each firm-quarter represents a separate observation.
+Hence, for each quarter we collect 31 accounting and 2 market predictors (Table \ref{tbl_variables}).
 These 33 predictors are merged with the MDA corresponding to the same quarter.
-To construct a quarterly panel data, we roll-over the MDA data for 3 more quarters and merge it with the corresponding predictors in the following 3 quarters.
-Hence, an MDA can be used during 4 quarters (Figure \ref{fig_dataprocess} panel (a)).
+To construct a quarterly panel data, we roll-over the MDA data for 3 more quarters merging it with the corresponding predictors in the following 3 quarters.
+Hence, the same MDA is used for 4 quarters (Figure \ref{fig_dataprocess} panel (a)).
 After 4 quarters, we should get a new MDA that can be merged with its corresponding 33 predictors.
 If that is not the case, all firm-quarter observations will be missing until we get a new MDA.
 Finally, to make sure that all information is available for forecasting, we lag all observations by one period.